looqbox/looqbox-frontend-challenge/README.md

 - Recharts
 - Vitest/Testing Library

+---

 ### About

 This is the v2 release, developed after identifying the enhancement oportunities after tests conducted during the v1.

-### Elaborating upon the toolkit

-TailwindCSS and shadcn were selected with the aim of speeding up development, guarantee consistency and ease the development of high-quality interfaces. shadcn implements several solutions related to accessibility out-of-the-box, a bonus in several key metrics.
+**TailwindCSS** and **shadcn** were selected with the aim of speeding up development, guarantee consistency and ease the development of high-quality interfaces. **shadcn** implements several solutions related to accessibility out-of-the-box, a bonus in several key metrics.

-React Query (or Tanstack Query) was chosen due to how almost 100% of the state of the application comes from the servidor.
+**React Query** (also known as **Tanstack Query**) was chosen due to how almost 100% of the state of the application comes from the servidor.
 Beyond managing state, it's also efficient on caching, memoization and deduplication, also offering several ways to easily deal with the request status.
-Integration with Axios offers a better error handling and further improves reliability of the results.
+Integration with **Axios** offers a better error handling and further improves reliability of the results.

-Zod offers schema validation, allowing a stronger type checking than TypeScript em key aspects.
+**Zod** offers schema validation, allowing a stronger type checking than TypeScript em key aspects.

-React Hook Form was chosen due to ease of use and performance gain during form handling.
+**React Hook Form** was chosen, due to ease of use and performance gain during form handling.

-Vitest offers a very significant performance impact in comparison to Jest, while maintaining a very similar API.
+**Vitest** offers a very significant performance impact in comparison to Jest, while maintaining a very similar API.

-Ps.: GraphQL, even though it has beta support by the API and facilitates typing, was not implemented due to currently lacking experience with such.
+Ps.: **GraphQL**, even though it has beta support by the API and facilitates typing, was not implemented due to currently lacking experience with such.

+---

 ### Folder Structure